ricardoibm/ollama-power/README.md

 2.  **Local Configuration**:

     -   Install Ansible (v2.10 or later).
-    -   Configure the `inventory.ini` file with the IP and credentials of your IBM Power10 host.
+    -   Configure the `inventory.ini` file with the Public IP and credentials of your IBM Power10 host.
     -   Add your SSH key to the `inventory.ini` file:
         `[ibm_power]`
         `<VM_IP> ansible_user=<USER> ansible_ssh_private_key_file=<PATH_TO_PRIVATE_KEY>`